VinuKalana/Guardian/README.md

 This project is divide into 3 sprints
 1. Data collection and Preprocessing
 2. Training Machine Learning Model
-3. Develop Web Extension that can utilize Trained ML model
+3. Develop PoC that can utilize Trained ML model

 ### Sprint 01: Data Collection and Preprocessing

 ### Sprint 02: Training Machine Learning Model

-### Sprint 03: Develop Web Extension that can utilize Trained ML model
+### Sprint 03: Develop PoC that can utilize Trained ML model